 Can you get a common misdemeanor off your record?

 Getting your misdemeanor convictions off of your record is possible depending on the jurisdiction.
-A single common misdemeanor charge increases your chances of getting it taken off of your record Multiple convictions make it much less likely.
+A single common misdemeanor charge increases your chances of getting it taken off of your record.
+Multiple convictions make it much less likely to have them expunged.
 However, expungements, while lengthy and paper-intensive, maybe possible if you qualify and enough time as passed without any new violations.

 California requires a process which involves reopening your criminal case and getting your criminal conviction dismissed in court.